Share with Care

 Why can’t I find a litter or dog poo bin?

 Unlike towns and cities, you won’t find many bins out in the open countryside.
-As well as the practicalities of emptying them in hard to reach places, they also detract from the National Park's special qualities.
+As well as the difficulties of emptying them in hard to reach places, they also detract from the National Park's natural beauty.

-Give nature a chance and take your rubbish and dog poo home.
+Give nature a chance and take your rubbish (including apple cores and banana skins) and dog poo home.
 Carry out what you carry in.

-There are some great dog waste bags available to buy that last for years so you can safely carry dog poo without the smell spoiling your walk.
+There are some great dog poo carriers available to buy that last for years so you can safely carry it without the smell spoiling your walk.

 Check out Young Ranger Livia's thoughts on litter too: